vavgoustis/PU5058-Week4/README.md

 - [x] 4.
 Download the file "R_Rstudio_Rmarkdown.Rmd" from the week 4 "Practical: R markdown" section on MyAberdeen and save it in your project
 - [x] 5.
 Work through the Rmarkdown file, remembering to commit and push your changes to the remote repository on GitHub
 - [ ] ~6.
 Optional: if you have questions you'd like to discuss with your group members, create issues on GitHub and let them know~
-- [ ] 7.
-Comment on this issue with a link to your new repository

 #### Part 2 - Output Folder: 02-R Markdown Practical
 - [x] Download, read through and knit the attached R markdown file (R_Rstudio_Rmarkdown.Rmd) to pdf.
 This is to ensure you are able to output pdfs, which you will need to submit your final report.